philnash/screen-capture/README.md

 ### _Note_

 You will need to load this demo over HTTPS, even locally.
 You can do so by configuring a local web server with a self signed certificate or by setting up [ngrok](https://ngrok.com) and using the HTTPS URL that it generates.

+## Screen capture in Edge

+In the `/edge` directory is an HTML page that uses the `getDisplayMedia` method of the `mediaDevices` API to capture the screen or a window or a tab.

 ## Video Chat example